okfn/opendefinition/guide/data/index.markdown

 #### Database Directive

-In the European Union there is a database specific 'Database Directive': Directive [96/9/EC on the 'legal protection of databases' (Eurlex)](http://eur-lex.europa.eu/smartapi/cgi/sga_doc?smartapi!celexapi!prod!CELEXnumdoc&lg=en&numdoc=31996L0009&model=guichett) (also available at the old [EC 'Information Society' archive](http://europa.eu.int/ISPO/infosoc/legreg/docs/969ec.html)).
+In the European Union there is a database specific 'Database Directive': Directive [96/9/EC on the 'legal protection of databases' (Eurlex)](http://eur-lex.europa.eu/smartapi/cgi/sga_doc?smartapi!celexapi!prod!CELEXnumdoc&lg=en&numdoc=31996L0009&model=guichett).

 It provides for both copyright and the sui-generis right though with some restrictions on when you can use the copyright (old common-law jurisdictions and many others allowed copyright in simple data no matter how 'unoriginal').
 Specifically here is the quote from [3] paras 19-37 and following: